codecrafters-io/build-your-own-shell/stage_descriptions/completions-06-wt6.md

 When the user types `xyz_` and presses tab, the shell completes to `xyz_foo` because that is the longest prefix shared by all three executables.

-Each subsequent tab press completes to the next common prefix:
+After the user types the next separator character, pressing tab completes to the next common prefix of the remaining matches:

 ```bash
 # Note: The prompt lines below are displayed on the same line